property manager

 • Data integrity and IT outsourcing risks: This refers to the possibility of unauthorized manipulation, data loss, or unintended changes to stored information.

-Monitoring Performance with Key Performance Indicators (KPIs)
+Performance Monitoring with Key Performance Indicators (KPIs)

 An audit can also assist in setting up relevant KPIs to regularly evaluate the company's performance.